Learning Attribute-aware Representations for Few-shot Scene Text Segmentation: METHODOLOGY

 To enable the foreground and background prompts better to learn different semantic information separately, we minimize the distance between foreground visual features and prompt features while maximizing their separation from background prompt features.
 We apply the same loss function to both foreground and background prompts:

+where $\beta$ is set to $0.3$ following common practice in metric learning.
 By utilizing $\mathcal{L}_{tri}$, the adaptive prefixes~($[A]$) learn attributes that are not explicitly defined by the prototype.
 This strategy allows the adaptive prompts to more effectively utilize CLIP's visual priors while also achieving greater adaptability to the text segmentation task.
 The optimized $F_f$, $F_f^{'}$, $F_b$ and $F_b^{'}$ are stored in the prompt feature bank for inference.